|Office:||355 Ross |

 B.A.
 Linguistics/English, Iowa State University

-Corpus linguistics, text analysis, discourse analysis, disciplinary variation in academic writing, English for Academic Purposes, synchronic and diachronic register variation, English grammar and phraseology
+Corpus linguistics, text analysis, discourse analysis, disciplinary variation in academic writing, L1 and L2 academic writing development, English for Academic Purposes, synchronic and diachronic register variation, English grammar, and grammatical complexity

 About My Teaching